 Hey Full of Beaners!
-Mom & Dad have entrusted me with a guest post spot, so I’m going to talk about something that is legitimately full of beans.
-One of our favorite, most versatile, and also cheapest meals: rice and beans.
+Mom & Dad have entrusted me with a guest post spot, so I will talk about something legitimately full of beans.
+One of our favorite, most versatile, and cheapest meals is rice and beans.

 Rice and Beans Means Options